 Vision & Mission

-The Center for Music Technology is committed to excellence, diversity, and equity.
-It is in that spirit that our first student organization emerged last Spring 2016: Women in Music Tech.
-Last year (2015-2016), 19% of the graduate students were females, and this semester (Fall 2016) 16% are females.
-Women in Music Tech’s vision is to sustainably bring more women into the program.
+The Center for Music Technology is committed to excellence, diversity, and equality.
+It is in that spirit that our first student organization emerged in the spring 2016: Women in Music Technology.
+In the school year 2015-2016, 19% of the graduate students were females, and in the fall 2016 semester, 16% were females.
+Women in Music Technology’s vision is to bring more women into the program.

 Recruitment and promotion of women’s work are therefore at the core of our mission.
-In order to get a more balanced set of applications, we are taking an active part in all the channels of recruitment and promotion of the program.
+To get a more balanced set of applications, we are taking an active part in all the channels of recruitment and promotion of the program.